anandtailwinds/majordomo-ai-docs/golang-api/LogInfo.md

 ### NewLogInfo

-`func NewLogInfo(workspace string, userName string, level LogLevels, topic string, timestamp int64, message string, ) *LogInfo`
+`func NewLogInfo(workspace string, userName string, logLevel LogLevels, topic string, timestamp int64, message string, ) *LogInfo`

 NewLogInfo instantiates a new LogInfo object
 This constructor will assign default values to properties that have it defined,